Skip to content

 • BACKUP_ROOT_DIR as the trailing path argument when set,

-• RESTIC_JOB_ARGS split as shell words for --exclude-file, --files-from, --one-file-system, --skip-if-unchanged, --limit-upload, etc.,
+• RESTIC_JOB_ARGS whitespace-split for --exclude-file, --files-from, --one-file-system, --skip-if-unchanged, --limit-upload, etc.,

 • --cacert "$RESTIC_CACERT" when the file exists,